Why agent platforms care

 - Boolean + confidence + provenance reference

-The receipt is bound to these fields at decision time.
-Agent B can verify later that the operational receipt agent A is presenting was actually issued by GeoClear, for the address agent A claims, at the timestamp it claims.
+The record is bound to these fields at decision time.
+Agent B can verify later that the operational evidence record agent A is presenting was actually issued by GeoClear, for the address agent A claims, at the timestamp it claims.
 No round trip to GeoClear; no trust in agent A's logs.

 What this bundle is